failure-driven/blog/content/rails-camp/commit-28-pending-round-2-test.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-**TODO**
+> **Q:** Emma, how did you find the experience?

-This one? this was challenging not familiar with rspec testing or anyting.
+> **A:** This one? coding with you guys? this was challenging as I was not
+> familiar with rspec testing or anyting.
+It was super fun, the best fun was
-Super fun, the best fun was the gif, You gusyw were so much fun
+> the gif from the lolcommit, you guys were so much fun!

+> **Q:** how did you find our pairing?

-it is note easy to pair with snr or mid level devs but so fun you guys were making it so fun and comfortable
+> **A:** it is not always easy to pair with senior or mid level developers but
+> can be so much fun, you guys were making it so fun and comfortable!

+> **Q:** and did you learn anthing? anything you may want to go and learn later
+> on?

+**TODO** what does the below mean?

-learnt whe using rspec could adda ctions in the middle
+> **A:** I learnt when using rspec you could add actions in the middle

-you guys awesome
+> **Q:** any last thoughts on "The Rails Camp Project" ?

-I think this is nicest project here because you are working with all peopel here, its' really cool, awesom
+> **A:** Yeah, you guys are awesome!
+I think this is nicest project here at
+> Rails Camp because you are working with all the people here, it's really
+> cool, awesome!

 ## Lolcommit